-Unless you’re blogging for personal reasons, each blog post you write should be working to engage your audience in what you do.
-You can do this by connecting with your audience emotionally, using your expertise to provide tips and information, or by helping them get the most out of what you do.
+Unless you’re blogging for personal reasons, each blog post you write should be working to engage your audience in what you do and who you are.
+You can do this by connecting with your audience emotionally, using your expertise to provide tips and info, or by helping people get the most out of what you do.

 These seven key ingredients are designed to promote engagement by making it super easy for people to:

 And the best part about this template is that it can be used to create other types of direct response marketing such as website landing pages, advertorials, brochures, email campaigns and newsletters.

 1. A Headline with the right balance of sweetness and a spicy kick unique to you

 2. Sub-headline – A tasty sample morsel to keep your readers salivating

 4. Body Copy like a good beer with not too much head, enough body and a refreshing after-taste that makes you go… Aaaaaaah.

 5. A tasty Testimonial; The icing on the cake